wrapperband/OpenTrafficSurvey/README.md

 **Open Traffic Survey : Observations and Results from Test Surveys**

-**Is there any ways of easing the manual work in analysing the traffic?**
+**Is there any ways of easing the manual work in analysing and collecting the traffic data?**

 Various techniques and common equipment were tested for potential use as sensors and analysis to speed up the time consuming parts of the process of auditing traffic levels.
 It is possible to set some software to trigger an image when there is movement in part of the frame.
 By adjusting the sensitivity it is possible to trigger an event when a car or bigger passes, but not a person.